Hemichordate: Circulatory system

-Circulatory system is open type.
-Heart of Hemichordates is dorsal.
+Hemichordates have an open circulatory system.
+The heart vesicle is located dorsally within the proboscis complex, and does not contain any blood.
+Instead it moves the blood indirectly by pulsating against the dorsal blood vessel.

 Development

-Together with the Echinoderms, the hemichordates form the Ambulacraria, which are the closest extant phylogenetic relatives of chordates.
+Together with the echinoderms, the hemichordates form the Ambulacraria, which are the closest extant phylogenetic relatives of chordates.
 Thus these marine worms are of great interest for the study of the origins of chordate development.
 There are several species of hemichordates, with a moderate diversity of embryological development among these species.
 Hemichordates are classically known to develop in two ways, both directly and indirectly.
 Hemichordates are a phylum composed of two classes, the enteropneusts and the pterobranchs, both being forms of marine worm.

 The enteropneusts have two developmental strategies: direct and indirect development.
 The indirect developmental strategy includes an extended pelagic plankotrophic tornaria larval stage, which means that this hemichordate exists in a larval stage that feeds on plankton before turning into an adult worm.
-The Pterobranch genus most extensively studied is Rhabdopleura from Plymouth, England and from Bermuda.
+The pterobranch genus most extensively studied is Rhabdopleura from Plymouth, England and from Bermuda.

-The following details the development of two popularly studied species of the hemichordata phylum Saccoglossus kowalevskii and Ptychodera flava.
+The following details the development of two popularly studied species of the Hemichordata phylum Saccoglossus kowalevskii and Ptychodera flava.
 Saccoglossus kowalevskii is a direct developer and Ptychodera flava is an indirect developer.
-Most of what has been detailed in Hemichordate development has come from hemichordates that develop directly.
+Most of what has been detailed in hemichordate development has come from hemichordates that develop directly.

 Ptychodera flava

-P. flava’s early cleavage pattern is similar to that of S. kowalevskii.
+P. flava's early cleavage pattern is similar to that of S. kowalevskii.
 The first and second cleavages from the single cell zygote of P. flava are equal cleavages, are orthogonal to each other and both include the animal and vegetal poles of the embryo.
 The third cleavage is equal and equatorial so that the embryo has four blastomeres both in the vegetal and the animal pole.
 The fourth division occurs mainly in blastomeres in the animal pole, which divide transversally as well as equally to make eight blastomeres.
 The four vegetal blastomeres divide equatorially but unequally and they give rise to four big macromeres and four smaller micromeres.
 Once this fourth division has occurred, the embryo has reached a 16 cell stage.
-P. flava has a 16 cell embryo with four vegetal micromeres, eight animal mesomeres and 4 larger macromeres.
+P. flava has a 16 cell embryo with four vegetal micromeres, eight animal mesomeres and four larger macromeres.
 Further divisions occur until P. flava finishes the blastula stage and goes on to gastrulation.
-The animal mesomeres of P. flava go on to give rise to the larva’s ectoderm, animal blastomeres also appear to give rise to these structures though the exact contribution varies from embryo to embryo.
+The animal mesomeres of P. flava go on to give rise to the larva's ectoderm, animal blastomeres also appear to give rise to these structures though the exact contribution varies from embryo to embryo.
 The macromeres give rise to the posterior larval ectoderm and the vegetal micromeres give rise to the internal endomesodermal tissues.
-Studies done on the potential of the embryo at different stages have shown that at both the two and four cell stage of development P. flava blastomeres can go on to give rise to a tornaria larvae, so fates of these embryonic cells don’t seem to be established till after this stage.
+Studies done on the potential of the embryo at different stages have shown that at both the two and four cell stage of development P. flava blastomeres can go on to give rise to a tornaria larvae, so fates of these embryonic cells don't seem to be established till after this stage.